mattco98/matlab-matrix-transformations/README.md

 # matlab-matrix-transformation

 This library provides and easy way to create SO(3) and SE(3) matrix transformations using a clean and concise API.
-Supported transformations include translation and rotation, both local and global, in any arbitrary order.
+Supported transformations include translation, rotation and scaling - both local and global, in any arbitrary order.

 The library provides most functionality through the `Transformation` class, which contains the methods for doing the various supported transformations. `Transformation` methods return `TransformationBuilder` instances, a builder-style class for creating arbitrarily long chains of transformations.